-RENÉ DESCARTES (1596-1650)
+René Descartes (1596-1650)

 Descartes was a Frenchman, born in 1596 near Tours.
 With an initial Jesuit education, he discovered a passion for mathematics.
 He trained in law and then joined the Dutch military.
-He started writing in 1619 and ranged widely: he wrote on optics, meteorology, and geometry.
-But it was when he moved to Amsterdam that he started work on his best known work Discourse on the Method (1637), which was followed by Meditations on First Philosophy (1641).
+He started writing in 1619.
+It ranged widely: he wrote on optics, meteorology, and geometry.
+But it was when he moved to Amsterdam, that he started work on his best known work Discourse on the Method (1637) which was followed by Meditations on the First Philosophy (1641).
 In 1649, Queen Christina of Sweden asked him to become a philosophy tutor in Stockholm.
-However, his health could not cope with the demands being placed upon him and he died in 1650.
+However, his health could not cope with the demands being placed upon him.
+He died in 1650.

-demon that is tampering with his rational processes means that he cannot any longer have any confidence in the power of reason and deduction and therefore he cannot rationally justify any further steps in his argument.)
+that 2 + 2 = 4?
+He decides that he cannot be sure because it is possible that a malignant demon is tampering with his mind.
+(Incidentally, at this point Descartes is in deep trouble because a malignant demon that is tampering with his rational processes means that he cannot any longer have any confidence in the power of reason and deduction and therefore he can't rationally justify any further steps in his argument.)
 Nevertheless, on he goes.
 So is there anything about which Descartes can be certain?
 After much thought he decides that he is sure of one proposition (a proposition is a fact-asserting sentence).
 He is sure that he - Descartes - doubts everything.
-Hence he arrives at his famous: cogito ergo sum - I think therefore I am.
+Hence he arrives at his famous: $cogito\ ergo\ sum\ - I\ think\ therefore\ I\ am.$

-Descartes's achievement was to set up an impossible standard for knowledge: a standard that his own argument does not reach.
+Descartes achievement was to set up an impossible standard for knowledge: a standard that his own argument does not reach.
 One does not know until one is completely sure.
 If one works with this standard for knowledge, then it is not surprising that one does not know very much.
 Everything is in trouble: science, knowledge that another loves me, mental activity, and of course metaphysics.